prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ## Why

 The OpenTelemetry Collector ecosystem faces a significant challenge: many components in collector-contrib are "drop-in" replacements for existing Prometheus exporters but often become unmaintained before reaching stability.
-This duplication of effort occurs because the promise of "one binary to collect all telemetry" is valuable to users, leading to reimplementation of functionality that already exists in mature Prometheus exporters.
+This duplication of effort occurs because users increasingly adopt a "single binary to collect all telemetry" approach, leading to reimplementation of functionality that already exists in mature Prometheus exporters.

 This issue became particularly visible during OpenTelemetry's CNCF Graduation attempt, where feedback highlighted that users often feel frustrated when upgrading versions.
 In response, the Collector SIG decided to be stricter about accepting new components and more proactive in removing unmaintained or low-quality ones.